 Research proves that time spent immersed in nature is good for us.
 So why can’t you get the same physiological and psychological benefits of connecting to nature—but in a desert environment?

-You can.
+Actually, you can.
 And this is the premise of the immersive desert bathing experience at Four Seasons Resort Scottsdale at Troon North, set in the high Sonoran Desert.

 “Connection to nature is something we take for granted in Scottsdale,” says Jaana Roth, the resort’s senior spa director.
 “We don’t have lush green landscape—we have desert.”

-The idea for desert bathing came about as a way to invite the resort’s guests to spend more time in a natural setting, connecting with the outdoors and experiencing a true sense of place.”
+The idea for desert bathing came about as a way to invite the resort’s guests to spend more time in a natural setting, connecting with the outdoors and experiencing a true sense of place.